NinetiesPaul/python-tasks-api/readme.md

-## Tasks API in Python's Flask
+## Tasks API in Python
-A simple API using Python's Flask.
-It has some basic functions, like:
+This is a RESTful API application for managing tasks and issues.
+The technology used here is Python, and the main purpose of this project is to showcase my understanding of key features under this technology, such as:

+- Requests performing CRUD operations
 - User registration and authentication using JWT
-- Perform CRUD operations of Tasks
 - Some basics business rules enforced

-My main goal is to showcase some concepts, such as:

 - Migrations and model relationship
 - Authentication configuration
 - Routes definitions
 - SOLID and KISS principles on a MVC architecture
+- Unit/Integration testing

-The main tech behind it is Python's Flask framework, to showcase it's cleanliness and simplicity while maintaning a robust architecture.
-I'm also using some others libraries.
-For storaging, i'm using relational databases
+The main tech behind it is Python with the Flask framework, to showcase it's cleanliness and simplicity while maintaning a robust architecture.
+For storaging i'm using relational databases managed with SQLAlchemy

 ## Environment setup
 To run this application you must have installed on your environment:

-* `Python` - For the main application (Ideally >= 3.1)
+* `Python` (3.1) - For the main application
 * `MySQL` (5.7 or greater) or `PostgreSQL` (15 or greater) - For storaging and accessing data

 ## Installation and Configuration